Login

 rent vs. buy result

-Rent vs buy cash flow result
+Rent vs. buy cash-flow result

 • Difference Cost-to-Own vs. Rent

-One perceived benefit of homeownership missing from this analysis is the impact of U.S. income tax deductions.
-The tax benefit of ownership is not what it use to be.
-Ever since "The Tax Cuts and Jobs Act of 2017 (TCJA)", fewer folks itemize their deductions.
-Additionally, there are now more limits on the deductions.
-So tax benefits are not included, as noted in the report.
+One commonly cited benefit of homeownership that is not included in this analysis is the impact of U.S. income tax deductions.
+Following the “Tax Cuts and Jobs Act of 2017 (TCJA)” (and assuming no material change under future legislation), fewer taxpayers itemize deductions.
+Some limits have changed, but the benefit is often smaller than many expect.
+Therefore, tax benefits are excluded, as noted in the report.

-See this Investopedia article for details.
+See this Investopedia article for additional background.

 How to use the ROR

-Why do we calculate the ROR this way?
+Why calculate ROR this way?

 These settings will impact your buy vs. rent decision